Gustaf Nilsson (footballer, born 1997): International career

 Nilsson made his debut for Sweden men's national football team on 7 January 2018 in a friendly game against Estonia.
 On 11 January 2018, he scored in the 90th minute to give his country a 1–0 victory in a friendly against Denmark.

 More than six years later, on 21 March 2024, Nilsson played his third match for Sweden and scored in a 5–2 defeat away against Portugal.
 Four days later, Nilsson scored the winning goal against Albania in a 1–0 home win.

+Nilsson made his competitive debut for Sweden on 8 September 2024 in a UEFA Nations League game against Estonia, replacing Alexander Isak in the 79th minute of a 3–0 win.

+On 12 May 2026, Nilsson was named in the Sweden squad for the 2026 FIFA World Cup.
+He made his FIFA World Cup debut on 30 June 2026 in a round of 32 game against France, replacing Alexander Isak in the 89th minute of a 0–3 loss.